Stochastic conformal flows in even dimensions: GMC inversion

-\section{GMC Inversion}
+\section{GMC inversion}

-In this appendix we briefly summarize the main result and method of proof of \cite{Vihko24}, then generalize the argument to a slightly broader class of measures.
+Recall that in the proof of Lemma \ref{CGMC-inversion}, we needed the existence of an inverse to a GMC map with a reference measure $\tilde{\omega}_{\mathrm{ref}}$ which is not Lebesgue, but does have a smooth Lebesgue density that is close to $1$.
+In the case of Lebesgue measure, such an inverse map was constructed in arbitrary dimension in \cite{Vihko24}.
+In this appendix we briefly summarize the main result and method of proof of \cite{Vihko24}, then generalize the argument to mildly non-Lebesgue measures as described above.
 For consistency with \cite{Vihko24} we adopt the notation used there, so it will differ slightly from the notation in the rest of this paper.